Dolapo Badmos: Career

-Badmos joined the Nigeria police force on the 15th, August 2002 as an Assistant Superintendent of police.
+Badmos joined the Nigeria police force on 15 August 2002 as an Assistant Superintendent of police.
 She has served in various capacity with the Nigerian police force from 2002 till present.

 Dolapo Badmos has served as Aide de Camp (ADC) to the number four citizen of Nigeria.
 She has also served as the divisional traffic officer (DTO) in Alakuko, Lagos, after serving her term she was also promoted to be the Divisional Police Officer (DPO) in charge of Isokoko Division in Agege, Lagos state.

-In January, 2016 Dolapo Badmos was named as the new Lagos Police Public Relations officer (PPRO), which she served in the office for few months before she was elevated to zone 2 command covering both Lagos and Ogun state as Police Public Relations officer (PPRO)..
+In January, 2016 Dolapo Badmos was named as the new Lagos Police Public Relations officer (PPRO), which she served in the office for few months before she was elevated to zone 2 command covering both Lagos and Ogun state as Police Public Relations officer (PPRO).

-In June 2019, Dolapo Badmos was promoted to become Provost of the Nigeria Police force, the new position availed her the opportunity of changing her head gear, her new position as Provost puts her in charge of disciplining or taking disciplinary actions against eering police officers.
+In June 2019, Dolapo Badmos was promoted to become Provost of the Nigeria Police force, the new position availed her the opportunity of changing her head gear, her new position as Provost puts her in charge of disciplining or taking disciplinary actions against erring police officers.
+ACP DOLAPO OPEYEMI BADMOS.